Put an

-Ever fancied having 24/7 access to an Antiques Roadshow expert in order to have an easy way to get your antique and vintage fine china valued?
-I know I have.
-Here's how to do it.
-Get a expert in your pocket.
+Ever fancied having 24 hour access to an Antiques Roadshow expert?
+Want to have an easy way to get your antique and vintage fine china valued?
+Here's how to do it with a simple ready-reckoner tool.

-I have worked out a simple and quick Antiques Roadshow style ready-reckoner system you can apply yourself in 40 seconds.
-It's totally free and you can have a go at it right on this page.
+Have a quick scan read below and you will be applying this tool in 40 seconds.
+It's free and you can have a go without leaving this page.

 The Quick Ready-Reckoner System

-So what I have designed is a 'ready-reckoner valuation guide' for fine china antiques (and the same reckoner works for all antiques, btw).
-Bookmark this page and tell your friends.
+So what I have designed is a 'ready-reckoner valuation guide' for fine china antiques (and the same reckoner works for all antiques).

 There are seven consistent factors that effect price of antiques and collectibles.